Applications for Fall 2023 will be accepted from March 1, 2023 to April 15, 2023.

-Please go to www.atitesting.com/teas/register for more information and to register for the ATI TEAS exam.
+Please go to https://www.atitesting.com/teas/register for more information and to register for the ATI TEAS exam.
 Students may choose to take the exam at any location where the TEAS is offered, as long as it includes the academic content areas listed above.
 Information on available study materials is available at www.atitesting.com/teas-prep.
 TEAS exam results must be dated within one year of submitting the application.
+TEAS scores must

 The ATI Test of Essential Academic Skills (ATI TEAS®) exam measures general knowledge in various content areas.

-TEAS exams for RCC students applying to the Nursing Program will be held on campus at 9:00 am on the following dates:
+TEAS exams for RCC students applying to the Nursing Program will be held on campus on March 14, 16, 20, and 22.

 ATI may be reached at 1-800-667-7531 if you need additional information.